TonichaB/cleaning-blog/README.md

 - The Code Institute learning portal has also been referred to throughout the development process to ensure I have the correct understanding on what is needed to build the site.
 - [Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) - This site contains useful guidance on the javascript fetch API which has been utilised within various functions in the JavaScript file for this project.
 - [Stack Overflow](https://stackoverflow.com/questions/62879957/how-to-implement-a-like-system-in-django-templates)- This particular page was used as a reference point when building the 'Like' system model within the site.
+- [Bootstrap](https://getbootstrap.com/docs/4.0/components/modal/)The confirmation messages and modals have been created with the influence Bootstrap modals.
+This documentation was very useful in guiding me when creating the confirmation messages applicable throughout the site (for example confirmation of logout request or post deletion).
+- [Django DOcuments](https://docs.djangoproject.com/en/5.1/topics/testing/overview/)- I have referred to this documentation to assist me in creating the automated tests for the project.
+- In addition to the above source, a lot of time has been spent going over the great resources provided by Code Institute as part of my course, including content regaridng the Agile Methodologies, Automatic Testing, and creating Django based projects.

 ## Acknowledgements